WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 When `async` is set, `poll_for_event` can yield to other tasks (in this or other
 components) as part of polling for an event.

-The guard preventing `async` use of `poll_for_event` when a `callback` has been
-used preserves the invariant that producer toolchains using `callback` never
-need to handle multiple overlapping callback activations.

 ### 🔀 `canon waitable-set.drop`